 For up-to-date official regulations and guidance on notification, legal matters, please refer to the Home School Legal Defense Association for Canada at https://hslda.ca/.

 It is important that if you are planning to homeschool in Canada, that you follow the relevant information related to Canada.
 Each country has varied guidelines – and, as an example, not everything mentioned from an American perspective actually applies to homeschoolers in our country.
-I’ve heard and read some ideas about homeschooling high school which simply aren’t true or reliable for Canada, but they likely are true for those homeschooling in the USA.
+I’ve heard and read some ideas about homeschooling high school which simply aren’t as common or reliable for Canada, but they likely are true for those homeschooling in the USA.
 (While we can certainly get ideas from Americans for how to manage these years, you have to carefully weigh what is applicable to Canadians and what is not.)

 Example 1: What does “accredited” mean?
 Some schools or curriculum companies say that they are “accredited” or offer any homeschooler, including Canadians, some sort of “diploma”, all of which might be true.
 BUT in Canada, what association the school has its accreditation with and the type of diploma received also matters here.
 You need to check with what/whom is something accredited?
 It has been our clear understanding that official transcripts accepted here must be from government-inspected schools, even though there are other non-inspected schools which may offer fine educational content.
+Historically in general, Canada has not had as many options for “accredited homeschool-related diplomas” unless it has perhaps been through secular online schools.

 Example 2: What level is expected of a specific subject for a specific post-secondary program in the student’s future goal(s)?
 If biology is to be taken at a senior high school level (grade 11-12), then taking a grade 10 biology (which is the grade that many American curriculum companies put biology into) will not likely suffice the requirement, EVEN IF it contains the same sort of topics/skills.